Skip to content

 To enable Sleep Mode, proceed as follows:

-The Enter sleep mode after delay parameter defines how long the device continues normal operation before entering sleep mode once Sleep Mode has been enabled.
+The Enter sleep mode after delay parameter defines how long the device continues normal operation before entering sleep mode if sleep mode has been enabled.

 You can configure this setting as follows: